fc883388/re2-wiki/Install.md

 Bazel and CMake are also supported.
 The latter enables generation of Visual Studio and Xcode projects as well as MinGW and MSYS makefiles.
 Bug reports and/or fixes are welcome!

+Your compiler must support C++11.
+In particular, the DFA execution engine depends on C++11 atomics.<br>
+_Visual Studio users: You will need Visual Studio 2013 or later._

 For documentation on how to use RE2, see the comment at the top of <a href='https://github.com/google/re2/blob/master/re2/re2.h'>re2/re2.h</a>.

 [How to contribute code.](Contribute)